 # Check responsiveness and site performance

-You can open your Deploy Preview on your mobile device to check your site’s performance and test responsiveness.
-To open your Deploy Preview on a mobile device, hover over the Netlify icon and select Open on device.
-You can then scan the QR code with your device to open the page.
+You can open your Deploy Preview on a mobile device to check your site’s performance and test responsiveness.
+Select Scan then scan the QR code with a device to open the page.

 # Access browser details and replicate in BrowserStack

 When someone shares feedback through a collaborative Deploy Preview, you can access metadata about the browser the comment author used.
 You can also replicate their browser environment for testing and QA through a built-in integration with BrowserStack.

 In collaborative Deploy Preview feedback, find the browser information (usually near the bottom of the feedback) and select Open in BrowserStack to launch a BrowserStack instance that matches the author of the comment’s browser, browser version, viewport size, and operating system.

 The BrowserStack service provides a free 60 minute total usage allotment for users who sign up from Netlify.
 An option to upgrade is available in BrowserStack once the allotment is finished.

 This section provides troubleshooting tips for using and accessing collaborative Deploy Previews.
 Make sure you have reviewed the requirements and limitations for collaborative Deploy Previews before you begin.

 If you have additional concerns that aren’t answered here, you can visit our Forums to ask questions and find more information.

 If you can’t find the Netlify Drawer on your Deploy Preview, verify that the Netlify Drawer is enabled for your site.
 You can do this by going to your site in the Netlify UI and selecting Site settings > Build & deploy > Continuous Deployment > Deploy Previews.